Ovarian follicle activation: TGF-β

-As discussed above TGF-β ligands, for example BMP4 and 7 have a role in follicular activation.
-SMADS are downstream molecules of the TGF-β signalling pathway, hence rely on TGF-β for activation.
+TGF-β ligands, for example BMP4 and 7 have a role in follicular activation.
+SMADs are downstream molecules of the TGF-β signalling pathway, hence rely on TGF-β for activation.
 In the absence of SMADs, mice have decreased folliculogenesis, with decreased quantities of primordial follicles, as well as developed adult follicles at both developmental stages.
 BMP15 has been shown to stimulate granulosa cell growth by encouraging the proliferation of undifferentiated granulosa cells.
 This is not dependent on FSH.
 It was shown that two proliferation markers, Ki-67 and proliferating cell nuclear antigen (PCNA), are regulated by these factors.
 Additionally, PCNA has been suggested to act as a key regulator of ovarian follicle development.
 The temporal expression of PCNA in oocytes is coincident with the start of primordial follicle formation.
 PCNA promotes apoptosis of oocytes, which regulates primordial follicle assembly.

 Foxl2

-Another molecule that has been implicated in the activation of oocyte follicles is Forkhead boxL2 (Foxl2).
+Another molecule that has been implicated in the activation of oocyte follicles is Forkhead box protein L2 (Foxl2).
 In knock out studies, it has been shown that Foxl2 may be responsible for the cuboidal transition of the pre-granulosa cells.
 Hence, when Foxl2 is removed, the primordial follicles are unable to develop into secondary follicles.

-Sohlh1
+SOHLH1

-Spermatogenesis-and-oogenesis-specific basic helix-loop-helix containing protein 1 (Sohlh1) is expressed within germ cell clusters and in new primordial follicles.
+Spermatogenesis-and-oogenesis-specific basic helix-loop-helix containing protein 1 (SOHLH1) is expressed within germ cell clusters and in new primordial follicles.
 Knock out studies of this protein in mice show a reduced number of oocytes present at 7 weeks post birth and a malfunction in the transition from primordial to primary follicle.

-Repression of primordial follicle activation
+Repression of activation

 PTEN

 Phosphatase and tensin homolog (PTEN) is a tumour suppressor gene whose actions directly affect the activation of primordial follicles.
 It does this by negatively controlling the PI3K/AKT/mTOR pathway.
 This particular action of PTEN was initially discovered in an experiment using PTEN knockout mice.
 The absence of PTEN within the primordial follicles lead to an increase in AKT phosphorylation.
 This then creates a subsequent rise in FOXO3 export, as AKT is no longer inhibiting its production.
 This led to over-activation of the primordial follicles, which resulted in a premature decline of the primordial follicle pool.